theodi/training-web/Procurement/Guide/index.md

 Your requirements, including your open data requirements, have to be set out for bidders, in detail and in advance, usually in your Invitation to Tender document.

-Your Invitation to Tender document should include:
+Your invitation to tender document should include:

  * information about your organisation's overall open data policies, why you make your data open and why you are encouraging the use of open data